 Silver American Eagles are popular bullion coins to invest in.
 These coins are easily recognized and backed by the U.S. government, making them great bullion to purchase.
-However, the price of Silver Eagles has increased in 2022 and has made some buyers reconsider investing for fear of losing out when they sell their Eagle later.
+However, the price of Silver Eagles has increased in and has made some buyers reconsider investing for fear of losing out when they sell their Eagle later.

 Fortunately, there are many other silver bullion options that come from reputable mints and are similar to Silver Eagles.
 A popular alternative is the stunning Silver Canadian Maple Leaf.

-The U.S. Mint does not manufacture their own blanks in-house, but instead must buy blanks from a third party at a government-mandated price.
+The U.S. Mint does not manufacture their own blanks in-house, but instead it buys blanks from a third party at a government-mandated price.
 Decades ago, the U.S. Mint would manufacture their own blanks (or planchets) but found it cost-prohibitive to maintain the operation.
 With demand for Silver Eagles fluctuating each year, the U.S. Mint found they could not maintain the personnel and equipment in low demand years.
 Outsourcing the manufacture of silver blanks was determined to be the most cost-effective option.
 Suppliers signed a long-term contract with fixed prices and some wiggle room to handle normal swings in demand.

 The Sunshine Mint is the United States Mint’s only supplier for blanks.
 Sunshine Mint is more inclined to sell its silver to other buyers, as it can profit more with each sale.
-Additionally, because of government pricing regulations, the Mint has little wiggle room to negotiate costs.
+Additionally, because of government pricing regulations, the mint has little room to negotiate costs.
 Although Sunshine Mint could choose to send a greater portion of its supplies to the U.S. Mint, it would be at its own expense.
 This means the U.S. Mint is on allocation, which is like a budget for silver supplies.
 They have fewer blanks to strike and can offer fewer Silver Eagle coins.

-The one bright spot on expecting a lower quantity of Silver Eagles minted for 2023 is that scarcity rhymes with rarity.
-And we all love rarity in coins.
 If you’re a collector of PCGS-graded Silver Eagles, 2023 will be a good year to acquire more and add to your assortment.
 In future years to come, it will be more difficult to acquire a 2023 Eagle, which may drive the premiums up.

 How Silver Maple Leafs Compare to Silver Eagles

-Silver Maples and Silver Eagles contain one troy ounce of silver respectively and have worldwide recognition.
+Canandian Silver Maples and Silver Eagles contain one troy ounce of silver respectively and have worldwide recognition.
 Despite their key similarities, there are notable differences that are important for investors to consider.

 These coins are easy to liquidate and typically have lower premiums than Silver Eagles, making Maples good investments to buy and sell quickly when needed.
 Silver Maples also have security features that Silver Eagles do not.
 For example, there is a laser-engraved security mark on Maple Leafs dated 2015 to present.
 If you examine this maple leaf mark under magnification and see a two-dimensional design, then it is legit.
 However, if the mark appears three-dimensional it is a fake.